mosaicml/streaming/docs/source/getting_started/installation.md

 python -c "import streaming; print(streaming.__version__)"
 ```

 That's it!
-Check out our [Quick Start Guide](quick_start.md) on using the StreamingDataset.
+Check out our [Quick Start](quick_start.md) guide on using the StreamingDataset.